ckakkar/Terminal-Based-System-Monitor/README.md

-# TBM - Terminal-Based System Monitor
+# TBM

-A modern, feature-rich terminal-based system monitor built with C++ and ftxui.
-TBM provides real-time monitoring of CPU usage, memory consumption, and process statistics with a beautiful text-based user interface.
+A terminal-based system monitor for Linux and macOS.
+Real-time CPU, memory, and process monitoring with fuzzy search.

 ## Features